-Mental health services provider: Licensed persons who provide mental health and behavioral health services to patients.
+Mental health services provider: Health care professionals who provide mental health and behavioral health services to patients.

 Network: A group of doctors, clinics, hospitals, and other providers contracted with PHC California to provide care.

 Network provider (or in-network provider): Go to "Participating provider."